On the anniversary of orphanage fire tragedy in Guatemala, we join calls to end the institutionalisation of children

 There are currently at least 240,000 children confined to orphanages and other residential facilities in Latin America and Caribbean.

 Since the disaster, Hope and Homes for Children has been working with UNICEF to advise the Guatemalan Government on its response and ensure that that the tragedy marks the beginning of a fundamental change in the way the country cares for vulnerable children.

-The webinar will take place via the Center of Excellence for Children, established by Hope and Homes for Children and our partners, RELAF (Latin American Network of Foster Care) to strengthen the capacity for deinstitutionalization and the reform of child protection systems in the region.
-The online webinar will also be live streamed at events in five countries (Guatemala, Mexico, Uruguay, Paraguay and Peru).
+The webinar took place via the Center of Excellence for Children, established by Hope and Homes for Children and our partners, RELAF (Latin American Network of Foster Care) to strengthen the capacity for deinstitutionalization and the reform of child protection systems in the region.
+It was also live streamed at events in five countries (Guatemala, Mexico, Uruguay, Paraguay and Peru).

-Speakers at the event will include Victoria Martin, Regional Director Latin America and the Caribbean for Hope and Homes for Children, and Matilde Luna (Director, RELAF) alongside Esmeralda Arosemena de Troitiño, Rapporteur on the Rights of the Child and Commissioner at the Inter-American Commission on Human Rights (IACHR), Luis Pedernera, Member on the UN Committee on the Rights of the Child and María Cristina Perceval (Regional Director, UNICEF Latin America and Caribbean).
+Speakers at the event included Victoria Olarte (née Martin), Regional Director Latin America and the Caribbean for Hope and Homes for Children, and Matilde Luna (Director, RELAF) alongside Esmeralda Arosemena de Troitiño, Rapporteur on the Rights of the Child and Commissioner at the Inter-American Commission on Human Rights (IACHR), Luis Pedernera, Member on the UN Committee on the Rights of the Child and María Cristina Perceval (Regional Director, UNICEF Latin America and Caribbean).

-UNICEF, Better Care Network, REDLAMYC (Latin American and Caribbean Network for the defense of the rights of children and adolescents) and FICE (International Federation of Educative Communities) will also be supporting the webinar which will take place from 0800 to 1000 Guatemalan time.
+UNICEF, Better Care Network, REDLAMYC (Latin American and Caribbean Network for the defense of the rights of children and adolescents) and FICE (International Federation of Educative Communities) also supported the webinar.